 But now the page turns, to this picture.

 What we are seeing is from the 6th century, about 450 years after Paul was murdered by Rome.
 Paul is here joined by a women named Thecla.
 Both are of the same size, and according to the logic of iconography, it means that they are of equal importance.
 Both have their right hands raised in a teaching gesture, meaning that both are of equal authority.
 But do you notice how the eyes and upraised hand of Paul are untouched, while Thecla’s eyes and upraised hand have been scratched out?
 The message is clear: Paul’s and Thecla’s equality is unacceptable.
 Only the man gets to be an apostle.
-The authority women used to have should be taken away.
+The authority women have has been taken away.

 Just listen to what scholar John Dominic Crossan says about all this: “The authentic and historical Paul, author of the seven New Testament letters he actually wrote (Romans, 1-2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon), held that within Christian communities it made no difference whether one entered as a Christian Jew or a Christian Pagan, as a Christian man or a Christian women, as a Christian freeborn or a Christian slave.
 All were absolutely equal with each other.
 But in 1 Timothy, a letter attributed to Paul by later Christians though not actually written by him, women are told to be silent in church and pregnant at home.
 And a later follower of Paul inserted in 1 Corinthians that it is shameful for women to speak in church, but correct to ask their husbands for explanations at home.”
 John Dominic Crossan concludes: “Those pseudo-Pauline, post-Pauline, and anti-Pauline obliterations of female authority are the verbal and canonical equivalent of that visual and iconographic obliteration of Thecla’s eyes and hand….
 But both defacements also bear witness to what was there before the attack.
 Pauline equality was negated by post-Pauline inequality.”